You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Midazolam Hydrochloride Preservative Free is a drug marketed by Fresenius Kabi Usa, Hospira, and Onesource Specialty. and is included in three NDAs.

 The generic ingredient in MIDAZOLAM HYDROCHLORIDE PRESERVATIVE FREE is midazolam hydrochloride.
 There are nine drug master file entries for this compound.
-Twenty-four suppliers are listed for this compound.
+Twenty-two suppliers are listed for this compound.
 Additional details are available on the midazolam hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Midazolam Hydrochloride Preservative Free